SolaceSamples/solace-samples-nodejs/README.md

     - [Publish/Subscribe](https://tutorials.solace.dev/nodejs/publish-subscribe): Learn how to set up pub/sub messaging on a Solace VMR.
     - [Persistence](https://tutorials.solace.dev/nodejs/persistence-with-queues): Learn how to set up persistence for guaranteed delivery.
     - [Request/Reply](https://tutorials.solace.dev/nodejs/request-reply): Learn how to set up request/reply messaging.
-    - [Confirmed Delivery](https://tutorials.solace.dev/nodejs/confirmed-delivery): Learn how to confirm that your messages are received by a Solace message router.
+    - [Confirmed Delivery](https://tutorials.solace.dev/nodejs/confirmed-delivery): Learn how to confirm that your messages are received by a Solace PubSub+ Event Broker.
     - [Topic to Queue Mapping](https://tutorials.solace.dev/nodejs/topic-to-queue-mapping): Learn how to map existing topics to Solace queues.

-* Additional sample code, showing how to make use of advanced features of the Solace message router is available in the [features directory](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/features).
+* Additional sample code, showing how to make use of advanced features of the Solace PubSub+ Event Broker is available in the [features directory](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/features).

     - [Secure Session](https://github.com/SolaceSamples/solace-samples-nodejs/blob/master/src/features/SecureSession.js): Learn how to use secure connection to the server, and server and client certificate authentication.
     - [Active Consumer Indication](https://github.com/SolaceSamples/solace-samples-nodejs/blob/master/src/features/ActiveConsumerIndication.js): Learn how multiple consumers can bind to an exclusive queue, but only one client at a time can actively receive messages.